vinayprograms/karya/README.md

 todo pl
 ```

+**Live File Monitoring:**

+The interactive TUI automatically monitors your project directories for changes and updates the task list in real-time:

+- **External edits**: Detects when files are modified by other tools/editors
+- **New projects**: Automatically picks up newly created directories and files
+- **New files**: Detects new markdown files added to existing projects
+- **Works with filters**: Updates happen even when a custom filter is active

+The monitoring works in both structured and unstructured modes

 **Interactive Mode Keys:**

 - `j/k` or `↑/↓` - Navigate tasks
 - `/` - Start filtering
 - `Enter` - Edit selected task / Exit filter mode